bentoBAUX/bentoBAUX/README.md

 - **Shaders & Rendering** – Developing custom shaders (Unity URP, HLSL, GLSL, WebGL/Three.js) that explore how far standard game-engine rendering can be pushed to achieve top-tier visual quality, from photorealism to bold stylisation.
 - **Devlogs and YouTube** – Breaking down shaders and documenting rendering experiments through write-ups on my [**website**](https://bentobaux.github.io) and videos on [**YouTube**](https://www.youtube.com/@bentobaux), from showcases and timelapses to tutorials.
 - **Renders & Visuals** – Showcasing finished renders and visual pieces on [**Artstation**](https://www.artstation.com/bentobaux/albums/1728616) that highlight the artistic side of my shader work.

-## What I’m Working On
-- Building my own Vulkan-based renderer

 ## What I’ve Built